tmo1/fidovault/README.md

  * [Cryptography](https://github.com/pyca/cryptography) (for symmetric encryption and decryption of secrets)
  * [python-fido2 version 1.2.0](https://github.com/Yubico/python-fido2/releases/tag/1.2.0) (for accessing FIDO2 keys)

+> [!NOTE]
-:warning: Be sure to use version 1.2.0 of python-fido2; FidoVault will not work correctly with earlier versions.
+> Be sure to use version 1.2.0 of python-fido2; FidoVault will not work correctly with earlier versions.

 ## Usage